 2. Combine the dry ingredients together in a large bowl, stirring with a fork to break up any clumps.
 In a separate bowl, mix together all the wet ingredients EXCEPT for the feta.

-3. Make a well in the centre of the dry ingredients and pour the wet mixture into the dry.
+3. Make a well in the center of the dry ingredients and pour the wet mixture into the dry.
 Use a large spoon to fold together until combined.

 4. Spoon batter evenly into the muffin liners and crumble feta over the tops of each muffin.

-5. Bake in the centre of the oven for 25 minutes or until a skewer inserted into the muffins comes out clean.
+5. Bake in the center of the oven for 25 minutes or until a skewer inserted into the muffins comes out clean.